microsoft/r-server-loan-credit-risk/Visualize_Results.md

 These instructions show you how to replace the cached data in the PowerBI dashboard with data from your
 <span class="sql">SQL Server</span>
 <span class="hdi">HDInsight</span>
-solution , by using an ODBC connection to the
+solution, by using an ODBC connection to the
 <span class="sql">SQL Database</span>
 <span class="hdi">Hive</span> table.